 Comment

 i've been on my fair share of cruises and one thing i can say is that while the food quality IMHO on DCL is better than average (not stellar, although the lobster on the 7 night eastern that we took was stellar [i had 4 tails in 1 sitting!!]!) the entertainment quality is truly top notch.
 I can't wait to hit my next cruise on DCL.
-I am hoping against all hope that they do a CM discount for the west coast cruises!"To All Who Come To This Happy Place, Welcome!
+I am hoping against all hope that they do a CM discount for the west coast cruises!

 Disneyland is Your Land.
 Here age relives fond memories of the past, and youth can saver the challenge and promise of the future.
-Disneyland is dedicated to the ideals, the dreams and the hard facts that have created America, with the hope that it will be a source of joy an inspiration to all the world."
+Disneyland is dedicated to the ideals, the dreams and the hard facts that have created America, with the hope that it will be a source of joy an inspiration to all the world.

 -- Walter Elias Disney, July 17, 1955 approx 4:35PM